Skip to content

 action Open enum describing what happened: "add", "remove", "modify", "move", "reorder", etc. Chosen over kind (ambiguous alongside item_type — both read as "type of something").

-details Comparator-specific payload on a diff node.
+details Structured payload on a projected diff node.

-annotations Transformer-added metadata on a diff node.
+annotations Renderer/plugin metadata on a projected diff node.

 Comparison Mechanics